jrenzas/Napson-datacollection/NapsonSerialComms/ReadMe.txt

-﻿Project: Napson Data Acquisition v2.51
+Project: Napson Data Acquisition v3
-Purpose: Improved data collection and mapping from Napson.
+Purpose: Improved data collection and mapping from Napson EC-80P.
 Author: Russ Renzas
 Date: March 2015

+Language: C#
+IDE Used: Visual Studio Express 2012

+Open sourced WITH PERMISSION, because original company it was used at closed (much to my dismay).

 Resolved Bugs:
 	- Fixed average and SD when they incorporate bad points